EXPLAINER: How months of tensions led to Sudan's coup

 Burhan said he is serious about holding elections on schedule.
 But a year and half is a long time, and it is not clear whether the powerful military is willing to release the grip it has had on power for decades.

-Protesters fear it will steer the process to ensure its control and are vowing to keep up their pressure in the streets, raising the likelihood of new confrontations.
+Protesters fear the military will steer the process to ensure its control and are vowing to keep up their pressure in the streets, raising the likelihood of new confrontations.

 WASN’T THERE A DEMOCRATIC ‘REVOLUTION’ ALREADY IN SUDAN?